H.R.535 - PFAS Action Act of 2019116th Congress (2019-2020) |

 The EPA must publish a health advisory for a PFAS not subject to a national primary drinking water regulation.

 (Sec.
-15) In relation to the regulation of toxic air pollutants, the EPA must (1) issue a final rule adding PFASs to the list of hazardous air pollutants, and (2) revise the list of air pollution sources within 365 days after issuing the rule to include categories and subcategories of major sources and area sources of PFASs.
+8) In relation to the regulation of toxic air pollutants, the EPA must (1) issue a final rule adding certain PFASs to the list of hazardous air pollutants, and (2) revise the list of air pollution sources within 365 days after issuing the rule to include categories and subcategories of major sources and area sources of PFASs.
+Within five years, the EPA must determine whether to issue a final rule adding the remaining PFASs to the list of hazardous air pollutants.

 (Sec.
-17) The bill requires the EPA to (1) revise the Safer Choice Standard of the Safer Choice Program to identify the requirements that pots, pans, or cooking utensils must meet in order to be labeled with a Safer Choice label, including a requirement that pots, pans, or cooking utensils do not contain a PFAS; or (2) establish a voluntary label available for use by any manufacturer of any pot, pan, or cooking utensil that the EPA has reviewed and found does not contain any PFASs.
+10) The bill requires the EPA to (1) revise the Safer Choice Standard of the Safer Choice Program to identify the requirements that specified products (e.g., cooking utensils) must meet in order to be labeled with a Safer Choice label, including a requirement that any such product does not contain a PFAS; or (2) establish a voluntary label available for use by any manufacturer of any specified product that the EPA has reviewed and found does not contain any PFASs.
 The Safer Choice Program helps consumers and businesses find products with safer chemical ingredients through Safer Choice labels.

 (Sec.
-18) Finally, the EPA must issue guidance on minimizing the use by first responders of firefighting foam and other related equipment containing any PFASs, without jeopardizing firefighting efforts.
+11) The EPA must issue guidance on minimizing the use by first responders of firefighting foam and other related equipment containing any PFASs, without jeopardizing firefighting efforts.